Editor’s note: This article was originally published in May 2020. It has been updated for accuracy and current best practices.

-We were excited to hear that Google would be expanding its Google Shopping Ads offering for more organic search results and making it free for merchants to sell on Google Shopping.
-Product listing ads, otherwise known as PLAs, can be a very effective component of eCommerce ads campaigns.
+In 2020, Google expanded its Google Shopping Ads services, offering up more organic search result opportunities and making it free for U.S. merchants to sell on Google Shopping.

-Unfortunately, that is not enough to get the insights we really need.
-There is no transaction data, engagement data, product data, or other data segments we would want for our analysis.
+Unfortunately, this isn’t enough data to get the insights you really need.
+For the full picture, you need to see transaction data, engagement data, product data, or other data segments.

-First, we recalled that one of our feeds had specific tracking parameters, unique to the links in our feed (i.e. all landing page traffic that contained this parameter could only be coming from our data feed links).
+We had previously set up specific tracking parameters for one Google Shopping feed, applied across all the links in that product feed.
+This meant that any landing page traffic that contained this parameter could only be coming from those data feed links.

-Second, we tracked down the landing page report, filtered to this parameter, and added a secondary dimension for “source / medium.”
-Essentially we were looking for a non-Google / CPC source with similar traffic patterns to the click report from GMC.
+Next, we tracked down the landing page report, filtered to the abovementioned parameter, and added a secondary dimension for “source / medium.”
+Essentially, we created a view for any “non-Google / CPC” source with similar traffic patterns to the click report from GMC.

 Option 1: The Quick Cut

-A very important note is that this method will only work if auto-tagging is enabled in Google Ads, otherwise known as Google Adwords.
-Also, the Google Analytics and Google Ads accounts must be connected.
-If not, a different approach would be best.
+This method will only work if auto-tagging is enabled in Google Ads (previously known as Adwords).
+Your Google Analytics account and Google Ads account must also be connected.

 - medium = organic